 Before paying your respects at the nearby John Fitzgerald Kennedy Memorial (on Market St., between Main and Commerce sts.), stroll around Dealey Plaza.
-Try to visualize the crowds cheering Kennedy's motorcade as it makes its ill-fated turn onto Elm Street.
 For the best view of the area, climb the infamous grassy knoll—at its crest, a concrete pergola honoring Dallas founder John Neely Bryan has become the unofficial headquarters for dedicated conspiracy theorists.

 Visit the crown jewel of Dallas shopping: Neiman Marcus' flagship store (1618 Main St.), opened in downtown Dallas in 1914.
 While elegant displays peddle glittery baubles and satiny garments, the legendary strawberry butter-topped popovers of the Zodiac Restaurant, located on level six, pretty much sell themselves.

-Continue browsing in this stylish locale, which boasts more retail opportunities per capita than any other major U.S. city.
-For designer labels (Chanel and Diane von Furstenberg), exquisite jewels and timepieces (Harry Winston), and distinctive footwear (Jimmy Choo and Christian Louboutin), well-heeled Texans patronize Highland Park Village (Preston Road and Mockingbird Lane), a lovely, tree-shaded shopping center established in 1931.
+For designer labels, exquisite jewels and distinctive footwear, head to Highland Park Village (Preston Road and Mockingbird Lane), a lovely, tree-shaded shopping center established in 1931.

 Snag tickets to see the NBA Mavericks or the NHL Stars play at the American Airlines Center (2500 Victory Ave.) during your trip.
-After the game, party like a rock star at ritzy W Dallas Victory Hotel & Residences ' The Living Room (2440 Victory Park Ln.), or any of the other trendy bars and nightlife spots in the area.
+After the game, party like a rock star at W Dallas Victory Hotel & Residences ' The Living Room (2440 Victory Park Ln.), or any of the other trendy bars and nightlife spots in the area.

 Explore the 68-acre Downtown Dallas Arts District, southeast of SR 366 at Ross Avenue and St. Paul Street.
-In addition to sheltering such impressive cultural venues as the AT&T Performing Arts Center (2403 Flora St.), the Crow Collection of Asian Art (2010 Flora St.) and the Dallas Museum of Art (1717 N. Harwood St.), the area boasts outdoor artwork and architectural stunners like the Cathedral Shrine of the Virgin of Guadalupe, a High Victorian Gothic structure dedicated in 1902.
+In addition to the AT&T Performing Arts Center (2403 Flora St.), the Crow Collection of Asian Art (2010 Flora St.) and the Dallas Museum of Art (1717 N. Harwood St.), the area boasts outdoor artwork and architectural stunners like the Cathedral Shrine of the Virgin of Guadalupe, a High Victorian Gothic structure dedicated in 1902.